 Over a period of around nine months, the company constructed, among other things, 20 pre-cast concrete shafts, 115 pre-fabricated plastic shafts, approx. 830 meters of partial soakaway piping and in total around 5,500 meters of multi-purpose pipeline and around 300 meters of reinforced concrete piping.
 Here, the partial soakaway piping and the multi-purpose piping were installed as a longitudinal drainage below the trough and the reinforced steel pipes as transverse to the roadway to drain the central reservation and as an outlet.
 The client, who also works with RIB software solutions, provided the information on the existing site in ISYBAU format.
 Quantity takeoff took place at Max Bögl for the first time with the extended RIB software and was completed within a period of around two weeks.
 Evelyn Roßner estimates that the quantity takeoff for this kind of measure could be possible in an even shorter time, as soon as all members of the team know the functionalities well and are confident with the BIM program.
 Once the takeoff is complete, the new data on the state of the road/channel are once again handed over to the client in ISYBAU format so that all extensions and alterations to the drainage after renovation are available.

-The client demanded gradations from us of between 1, 1.75 and 3 meters in depth.
-By hand, this would be practically impossible to bill
+The client demanded gradations from us of 1, 1.75 and 3 meters in depth.
+By hand, this would be impossible to bill.

 “The levels presented a particular challenge,” the BIM coordinator explains.
-“The client demanded gradations from us of between 1, 1.75 and 3 meters in depth.
-By hand, this would be practically impossible to measure”, the expert says.
+“The client demanded gradations from us of 1, 1.75 and 3 meters in depth.
+By hand, this would be impossible to measure”, the expert says.
 An exact height plan would be required here in order to determine which ground layer heights are present in which areas of the drainage.
-“It would be an immense job and thus a huge time expenditure,” she adds.
-“However, it is no problem with the iTWO civil solution, because here the formation layer is known and the program calculates all the required heights and depths automatically.”
+“It would be an intensive amount of work and thus a huge time expenditure,” she adds.
+“However, it is not a big deal with the iTWO civil solution because here the formation layer is known and the program calculates all the required heights and depths automatically.”

 Even when alterations are made over the course of the project, the RIB program iTWO Civil enters these into the overall process, notifies of all adjustments and makes them accessible for everyone on the site and in the office for whom they may be of relevance.
 “If we work throughout in a model-oriented way, finished volume objects are used in all subsequent processes of a construction task,” Evelyn Roßner acknowledges.
 “This optimizes all further tasks for the quantity surveyors and site managers equally.”